 - Downhill and Freeride mountain bikes- These bikes are optimized for riding steep and technical downhill terrain with lots of jumps and drops along the way.
 They are not built for climbing.
 Instead of riding uphill, most downhill mountain bike riders take a shuttle, hike, or take a chairlift.
 They then ride down with the assistance of gravity.
 For this reason, weight isn’t as important.
 Downhill mountain bikes are heavy.
 Most weigh 35-40 lbs.
 Downhill mountain bikes feature full suspension with long-travel (180-200 mm).
 This allows the bike to absorb big hits when landing from jumps and drops.
 These bikes also come with wide, durable wheels and powerful hydraulic disc brakes.
 The frame geometry gives the bike a low center of gravity.
 This improves stability and control.
 Downhill mountain bikes are ideal for those who want to ride fast down steep and technical terrain as well as those who like to jump their bike or ride off drops.

 - Gravel/ Adventure bike- These bikes are designed to handle a wide range of surfaces including gravel and dirt roads, gentle singletrack and mountain bike trails, and pavement.
 Gravel bikes look similar to classic road bikes.
 They usually feature drop bars and a rigid frame.
 Some models come with fork suspension.
 Gravel bikes have clearance for large knobby tires that measure 38-50mm wide.
 The riding position is more upright than a standard road bike.
 This improves comfort and allows for more stable handling while riding rough sections.
 The drop bars are often extra-wide or flared at the bottom.
 This gives you more leverage for better control while riding off-road.
 Gravel bikes also feature extra-wide gearing and disc brakes so you can tackle steep climbs and descents on rough surfaces.
 These bikes also have plenty of mounting points for accessories such as racks, bottle cages, and fenders.
 Gravel bikes are perfect for those who want to explore off the beaten track while still maintaining enough efficiency to ride at speed on pavement.
 They also make good off-road touring bikes.
+For more info, check out my guide to gravel bikes.

 - Bikepacking bikes- These bikes are designed to ride long distances over all types of terrain while fully loaded with gear.
 They are basically touring bikes that are designed for off-road riding.
 Bikepacking bikes are similar to gravel bikes but are a bit more robust and rugged.
 Most models feature clearance for 2” tires, extra wide range gearing, a rigid steel frame, and disc brakes.
 Drop bar and flat bar models are available.
 The frame is often suspension corrected so you can run a suspension fork if you choose.
 Bikepacking bikes include mounting points for all of the accessories you need for touring including luggage and fenders.
 You can mount traditional panniers and racks or use bikepacking bags to haul your gear.
 These bikes are ideal for those who want to ride hundreds or thousands of miles through a wide range of road and trail conditions while fully loaded.